Standardized Cumulants of Flow Harmonic Fluctuations: Abstract

 \section{Abstract}

 The distribution of flow harmonics in heavy ion experiment can be characterized by standardized cumulants.
-We first use the Elliptic-Power distribution together with the hydrodynamic linear response to study the two dimensional standardized cumulants of elliptic and triangular flow ($v_2$ and $v_3$) distribution.
-Using this, the $2q$-particle correlation functions $c_3\{2\}$, $c_3\{4\}$ and $c_3\{6\}$, are related to the second, forth and sixth standardized cumulants of the $v_3$ distribution, respectively.
-The $c_{n}\{2q\}$ can be also written in terms of cumulants $v_n\{2q\}$.
+We first model the ellipticity and power parameters of the elliptic-power distribution by employing MC-Glauber model.
+Then we use the elliptic-power distribution together with the hydrodynamic linear response approximation to study the two dimensional standardized cumulants of elliptic and triangular flow ($v_2$ and $v_3$) distribution.
+For the second harmonic, it turns out that finding two dimensional cumulants in terms of $2q$-particle correlation functions $c_2\{2q\}$ is limited to the skewness.
+We also show that $c_3\{2\}$, $c_3\{4\}$, and $c_3\{6\}$, are related to the second, fourth, and sixth standardized cumulants of the $v_3$ distribution, respectively.
+The cumulant $c_{n}\{2q\}$ can be also written in terms of $v_n\{2q\}$.
 Specifically, $-(v_3\{4\}/v_3\{2\})^4$ turns out to be the kurtosis of the $v_3$ event-by-event fluctuation distribution.
-We introduce a new probability distribution $p(v_3)$ with $v_3\{2\}$, kurtosis and sixth order standardized cumulant as its free parameters.
+We introduce a new parametrization for the distribution $p(v_3)$ with $v_3\{2\}$, kurtosis and sixth-order standardized cumulant being its free parameters.
 Compared to the Gaussian distribution, it indicates a more accurate fit with experimental results.
 Finally, we compare the kurtosis obtained from simulation with that of extracted from experimental data for the $v_3$ distribution.